nohaapav/clj-quickstart/README.md

-# cljs.web-template
+# Web

-A ClojureScript cljs.web template
+A ClojureScript web template with:

-## Usage

-FIXME
+* reitit routing
+* rum
+* devtools

+in place.

 ## License